 Background Color: You can set the background color of the Block.

 Custom CSS Class: For advanced users, you can input your own CSS Class to the Block.

-You can set the permissions for each individual Block to a Circle(s).
-Only the users within that Circle will be able to view this Block.
+You can set the permissions for each individual Block based on Circles.
+Teams, Roles, and Users.
+Only the users specified will be able to view this Block.